svm-suite/svm-suite.github.io/README.md

 )
 ```

 In this manner, the router directs messages from one service to another.
-Each `SOURCE` and `TARGET` section hold a service name, while each `EXP` section holds a s-expression.
+Each `SOURCE` and `TARGET` section hold a service name, while each `EXP` section holds exchanged data.

 ### 1. starting and stopping services